BYU vs. Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Cougars have been favored by 2.5 points or more five times this season and covered the spread in one of them.

-- BYU's games this year have gone over the total in two out of eight opportunities (25%).
+- BYU's games this year have hit the over on two of eight set point totals (25%).

-- BYU is 2-1 against the spread and 3-0 overall this season when the team records more than 26.4 points.
+- When BYU puts up more than 26.4 points, it is 2-1 against the spread and 3-0 overall.

-- In games that BYU totals over 432.8 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that BYU churns out over 432.8 yards, the team is 1-1 against the spread and 2-0 overall.

 - This year, the Cougars have seven turnovers, two fewer than the Cavaliers have takeaways (9).